Johny Tolengo, el majestuoso

 Johny Tolengo, el majestuoso is a 1987 Argentine film.
 It had a high success, and helped the actor Juan Carlos Calabró to become a highly recognized comedian.

 The character of Johnny Tolengo, a Buenos Aires socialite similar to Isidoro Cañones, was created in the TV show "Calabromas".
 In the movie, the character is a famous singer, dealing with extortions from the mafia.
 The movie released a soundtrack as well, sung by Calabró.
 Some songs like "Qué Alegría" or "Mis amigos los pibes" were adopted by soccer teams fans.

+Summary

+Johnny Tolengo (Calabró) is a tremendously successful and "glamorous" singer, idolized by children.
+Upon his return from the United States, where he achieved the remarkable feat of winning the Oscars, Grammy, and Tony awards in a single season, he finds himself targeted by the mafia's extortion plot, coercing him into signing with a dubious record company.
+This sets off a chain of unforeseen adventures for Tolengo.